xxxTectationxxx/Guestbook-Hotel/README.md

 ## 🎯 Educational Objectives

 This project is intended to help learners:
-- Identify and exploit common web vulnerabilites.
+- Identify and exploit common web vulnerabilites.
-- Understand the importance of secure coding practies.
+- Understand the importance of secure coding practies.
-- Practice using security tools in a controlled environmnt.
+- Practice using security tools in a controlled environmnt.